tc39/proposal-string-pad-start-end/spec.md

 Note: the first argument _maxLength_ will be clamped such that it can be no smaller than the length of the *this* value.
 Note: The optional second argument _fillString_ defaults to *" "* (a string consisting of U+0020 SPACE).

-# String.prototype.padRight( maxLength [ , fillString ] )
+# String.prototype.padEnd( maxLength [ , fillString ] )

-When the _padRight_ method is called, the following steps are taken:
+When the _padEnd_ method is called, the following steps are taken:
   1. Let _O_ be ?
 RequireObjectCoercible(*this* value).
   1. Let _S_ be ?
 ToString(_O_).
   1. Let _intMaxLength_ be ?
 ToLength(_maxLength_).